neovav/JStore/README.md

 This class dynamically loads the javascript code from localstorage.
-This class allows to lower loading from the server.
-To reduce the overhead costs connected with network more flexibly to keep track of relevance of javascript of the code in a browser cache.
+My class allows to lower loading from the server, having reduced the overhead costs connected with network.
+It keeps track of relevance of javascript of the code in a browser cache more flexibly.
 Actually it is the operated browser cache, with more intellectual approach.
+Allowing to solve problems on the high-loaded websites connected both with a set of simultaneous connections, and with availability of the code on third-party servers.

 Usage:
 1. Loading of this class